The Space Between Burnout & Joy

 The “resting mode” or default mode network (DMN) in the brain is active when we’re not focused on external tasks — when the mind can wander, reflect, integrate, and restore.
 Activating this state helps balance the constant stimulation of goal-directed “doing mode.”
 The DMN supports integration, linking emotional and cognitive experiences into coherent meaning.
 It’s also involved in memory consolidation, creativity, empathy, and perspective-taking — all functions that require space/being over forced doing.

 Examples of resting mode are sleep, deep rest, unhurried time in nature, a day without an agenda, mindfulness practices, meditation, restorative care, floating in a pool, sitting by a fire, slowly sipping a cup of hot tea, being in a “time has stopped” moment with a loved one.
 All things that allow for a natural state of joy to arise.
+Your resting mode go-tos are unique to what works for you.
+It takes trial/error and practice to discover your favorites.
+We practice so that we build a reliable body memory to help us out with rebalancing.
+I’ve listened to the same song for almost 20 years while I’m stretched out on the floor with a bolster under my knees - instant resting mode that I’ve trained my brain to respond to (it doesn’t take 20 years).

 Book Recs for Dealing with Burnout and Increasing Joy